 - ARC/CPR/LT — AMERICAN RED CROSS/CPR / LAB-THEORY (5 total hours)

 This course consists of 5 hours.
 CPR, AED, First Aid for Adult are covered for a two-year certification.
 Individual certificates for an achievement of 70% in written and practical skills examinations will be distributed by the American Red Cross.
 Pre-requisite: None.

-- ORTHOPEDIC MASSAGE LAB /THEORY OM/LT (16 total hours)
+- CLM/LAB CLINICAL MASSAGE LAB /THEORY (16 total hours)

 Participation in the European Medical School of Massage Externship Program provides students with an opportunity to enhance their medical massage education and experience through off-campus clinical experience.
 As an extern, a student will no longer be in the student role; you will assume the role of a professional in training dealing directly with the public.
 The student will handle real issues and provide professional medical massage treatment to real clients.
-In that capacity, the student must be especially mindful of performing professionally, and being professionally responsible and maintain confidentiality.
-Externships are an excellent opportunity to gain valuable hands-on experience and to gain significant experience and references that can help you secure a customer base at the culmination of your medical massage education.
-The program will also provide the student with experience in professional business practices including, client services, troubleshooting industry related issues, business management, and administrative duties including appointment scheduling, medical billing, and equipment care and maintenance.
-The student will be off campus and a massage practitioner approved by European Medical School of Massage with supervising training, mentoring, and application of medical massage therapy services.
-During this thirty (30) hours of practicum, the student is expected to perform at least thirty (30) hours of hands-on externship experience.
+In that capacity, the student must be especially mindful of performing professionally and being professionally responsible and maintain confidentiality.
+Externships are an excellent opportunity to gain valuable hands-on experience and to gain important experience and references that can help you secure a customer base at the culmination of your medical massage education.
+The program will also provide the student with experience in professional business practices including, customer services, troubleshooting industry-related issues, business management, and administrative duties including appointment scheduling, medical billing, and equipment care and maintenance.
+The student will be off campus and a massage practitioner approved by European Medical School of Massage with supervise training, mentoring, and application of medical massage therapy services.
+During these twenty (20) hours of practicum, the student is expected to perform at least twenty (20) hours of hands-on externship experience.